fuzzylogicxx/fuzzylogic/posts/small-changes.md

 It’s a small but mighty change, this one, which feels less about alarm clocks and more generally about better self-awareness, discipline and decision-making.
 And I feel much better for it.

-## Smartening up
+## Showing myself more respect

 I realised that although I once dressed smartly for work I had drifted into lazier habits.
-I was starting work wearing clothes that were fine for the morning dog walk but didn’t make me feel good at work (even when working from home).
+I was starting work wearing clothes that were fine for the morning dog walk but didn’t make me feel good at work, even when working from home.

-Now I don’t mind how other people choose to dress; if they’re comfortable and happy, that’s the main thing.
+Now, I don’t care how people choose to dress; if they’re comfortable and happy, that’s the main thing.
 But equally I admire people who dress well.
 And I know I personally feel happier and more confident when I’ve made an effort.

 So I started to organise and look after my clothes a bit better.
-I retired then sold some old stuff and bought a few new things.
-I earmarked some work outfits so I’d look more put-together and less thrown-together.
-I also made life easier for myself by starting to choose and lay out work clothes the night before, especially before an early commute.
+I retired some old stuff and bought a few new things.
+I earmarked some work outfits so I’d look more put-together, less thrown-together.
+I started to choose and lay out work clothes the night before, especially before an early commute, as a wee courtesy to my future self.

-The overall effect is to make me feel like I show myself and my work a bit more respect, and I prefer it.
+The overall effect is that I feel I now show myself (and my work) a bit more respect.

 ## Taking sleep seriously

-It became clear that in order to have time to shower, walk Rudy, dress and eat well I needed to get up earlier.
-And to avoid feeling tired when that early alarm goes off, I needed to be well rested.
+It was clear that to have sufficient pre-work time to walk Rudy, dress and eat well I needed to get up earlier.
+And to avoid that desire to snooze the alarm, I needed to be well rested.

-I started going to bed for 10pm.
-I put the phone outside the bedroom.
-I read for twenty minutes because it helps my brain calm down.
+So I started going to bed for 10pm.
+I put my phone in a separate room from the bedroom.
+I allow time to read for twenty minutes because I love it and it helps my brain calm down.

+This particular change has been brilliant and really impactful.
+I’ve noticed a couple of old habits creeping back in – for example messing about on the internet til the last minute, or taking my laptop (rather than my phone) into bed – but I’ve quickly recognised that these are not conducive to a good night’s sleep so I’m quitting those habits too.

 ## Happy workspace